Skip to contents

 an object of class 'variogram' which is a list containing the following components

-variogram a data-frame containing the following columns: mid_points, the middle points of the classes of distance provided by bins; obs_vari the values of the observed variogram; obs_vari the number of pairs.
-If n_permutation > 0, the data-frame also contains lower_bound and upper_bound
+variogram a data-frame containing the following columns: mid_points, the middle points of the classes of distance provided by breaks; obs_vari the values of the observed variogram; obs_vari the number of pairs.
+If n_permutation > 0, the data-frame also contains lower_bound and upper_bound corresponding to the lower and upper bounds of the 95 used to assess the departure of the observed variogram from the assumption of spatial independence.

 scale_to_km the value passed to scale_to_km